AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 +++**`transactionid`**

 A unique identifier where various data points can be uploaded later through data sources.
-Collected using the [`transactionID`](/help/implement/vars/page-vars/transactionid.md) variable.
+Collected using the `transactionID` variable.

+`xdm.commerce.order.payments[0].transactionID`

+{{#cja-df-post}}

 +++